denosg/quest_realm/README.md

 **Personal Touch: Daily Gift Function**

-As a software engineer working on the Quest App, I wanted to create a feature that would encourage users to return to the app on a daily basis.
+As a programming enthusiast working on the Quest App, I wanted to create a feature that would encourage users to return to the app on a daily basis.
 To achieve this, I implemented a daily gift function with a roulette-style spin wheel.
 The daily gift function is accessed through a separate tab in the custom drawer.
 When a user clicks on the tab, they are taken to the daily gift screen where they can spin the roulette-style wheel once per day where the user can win from 0 to 75 points.
 I also used Firebase Cloud Database to store information about the user's daily gift spins.
 Overall, I'm proud of how the daily gift function turned out.
 It's a fun and interactive feature that encourages users to return to the app daily and engage with the content.

 **Conclusion**